SandraKla/Zlog_AdRI/docs/about.md

 For more information use the [Homepage](https://sandrakla.github.io/Zlog_AdRI/)!

-Link to the publication: *A zlog-based algorithm and tool for plausibility checks of reference intervals*
+Link to the publication: [A zlog-based algorithm and tool for plausibility checks of reference intervals](https://www.degruyter.com/document/doi/10.1515/cclm-2022-0688/html)

-See also the CRAN-package "zlog": Sebastian Gibb.
-(2021). ampel-leipzig/zlog: First public CRAN release.
-(1.0.0).
-Zenodo.
-[10.5281/zenodo.4732319](https://doi.org/10.5281/zenodo.4732319)

 ## References